 Recycled polyester is made from PET bottles and scraps and by-products from the manufacturing industry, as opposed to conventional polyester which is made from oil.
 Making recycled material is less resource-intensive than producing material from scratch, which is why it reduces pollution and energy consumption.
 It also reduces the volume of waste.
 Our Recycled Polyester-labelled garments contain at least 50 percent recycled material.

 Often, design comes first, and materials second.
 But with Rescued Fabrics we’re doing the exact opposite.
 What remnant fabrics might our suppliers have in their storages?
 How can we design garments to put those remnants to use?
-The environmental benefit is immense when materials that already exist are put to use, rather than being sent for incineration or ending up in a landfill.
+Materials that already exist are put to use, rather than being sent for incineration or ending up in a landfill.

 The raw material source for recycled polyamide can be old fishing nets and carpets, and also waste from the manufacturing industry.
-Materials that would otherwise be scrapped are used, which saves the planet’s precious resources and contributes to reduced emissions.
+Materials that would otherwise be scrapped are used, which saves resources and contributes to reduced emissions.
 Our Recycled Polyamide-labelled garments contain at least 50 percent recycled material.

 Polylana® is an innovative synthetic fibre made from a mixture of new and recycled polyester.
-It has the same feel and properties as acrylic, but is a more sustainable option for knitwear.
+It has a similar feel and properties to acrylic.
 The Polylana® fibres consist of 55% recycled polyester.

-More sustainable jeans and other denim garments are made from organic cotton.
-The prewash treatments for these denims are also more sustainable.
-The prewash process in More Sustainable Denim involves far fewer chemicals, about half as much water and almost 30 per cent less energy, as compared with conventional denim manufacturing.
+Our jeans and other denim garments are made from organic cotton.
+Our prewash treatments involves fewer chemicals, about half as much water and almost 30 per cent less energy, as compared with conventional denim manufacturing.

 PU stands for polyurethane, and is a shiny coating used for faux leather and rainwear.
 Waterborne PU contains no chemicals harmful to human health or the environment.

-Responsible Wool Standard is an independent international standard guaranteeing that the wool has been sourced from farms where both the sheep and the land they graze on are treated responsibly, and that the wool has been processed sustainably throughout the production chain.
+Responsible Wool Standard is an independent international standard guaranteeing that the wool has been sourced from farms where both the sheep and the land they graze on are treated responsibly, and that the wool has been processed better throughout the entire production chain.

 Did you know that more than 80 per cent of a garment’s impact on the environment is actually decided at the drawing board?
-With wise choices all the way from fibre to finished garment, we can conserve the planet’s resources.
+With wise choices all the way from fibre choice to finished garment, we can use less resources.

-One of the fashion industry’s biggest challenges is achieving the transition to a circular economy, which basically means closing the material loop so that the materials that circulate are safe for people and the environment, and so that the volumes of waste generated are kept to a minimum.
+One of the fashion industry’s biggest challenges is achieving the transition to a circular economy, which basically means closing the material loop so that the materials that circulate are safe for people and the environment, and so that the amount of waste generated is kept down.